-- Apply a water-based lubricant (eg, KY Jelly, Wet Stuff, Sylk and Top Gel).
-Oil-based lubricants such as vaseline can cause latex or rubber condoms to break.
+- Apply a water-based lubricant (eg, KY Jelly, Wet Stuff, Sylk or Top Gel).
+Oil-based lubricants such as Vaseline can cause latex or rubber condoms to break.

 - After ejaculation, hold on to the condom at the base of your penis and withdraw from your partner while your penis is still erect.
 This will keep semen from spilling out of the condom.